grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Are you sure?"

 "Absolutely.
 It will hit at any..."
-In her earpieces the explosion suddenly pierced through her mind, and she yanked the headset off, but she was too slow to save her ears from being swamped with a painful and enduring ringing sound.
+The explosion suddenly pierced her head through her ears.
+She yanked the headset off, but she was too slow to save her ears from being swamped with a painful and enduring ringing.

 A second later the detonation rumbled through the hull of the _Prospect_.

 Percy smiled.
 "Nice work Cassandra!
 They may not risk another torpedo on us in these waters.
 They wasted two already, and those things are expensive."

-"Great," Gregory smirked, "So they'll just go back to trying to ram us."
+"Great," Gregory smirked, "so they'll just go back to trying to ram us."

 [//]: # (### Cassandra finds the Gnat, they talk over ship-to-ship about the new plan)